mx-2/3d-fix/ELEX/README.md

 #####Credits:
 - bo3b, DarkStarSword, Flugan and all others contributors for 3Dmigoto
 - DarkStarSword for explanations on Frame Analysis, Tile Lighting and render target filtering
+- skr68 and DHR for tracking down the crash issues

 This fix is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of